Azure-Samples/dab-azure-cosmos-db-nosql-quickstart/readme.md

 # Quickstart: Data API builder and Azure Cosmos DB for NoSQL

 This is a Blazor web application that illustrates using Data API builder with Azure Cosmos DB for NoSQL.
-This sample application uses a Blazor WebAssembly front-end to access an Azure Cosmos DB for NoSQL using the [Data API builder](https://learn.microsoft.com/azure/data-api-builder), and business logic using Azure Functions.
-This quickstart makes use of the [Database connections feature of Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/database-overview).
+This sample application uses a Blazor WebAssembly front-end to access an Azure Cosmos DB for NoSQL account using the [Data API builder](https://learn.microsoft.com/azure/data-api-builder) container image.

 This template illustrates these practices:

 - Using a user-assigned managed identity to connect hosting and database services
-  - Using the managed identity to connect the Azure Container Apps app to an Azure Cosmos DB for NoSQL account
+  - Using managed identity to connect Azure Container Apps containers to an Azure Cosmos DB for NoSQL account
-  - Assigning the managed identity as the admin for the Azure Cosmos DB for NoSQL account
+  - Assigning managed identity as the admin for the Azure Cosmos DB for NoSQL account
 - Deploying a AdventureWorks-derived sample database to Azure Cosmos DB for NoSQL
 - Disabling local and key-based authentication to Azure Cosmos DB for NoSQL